 Setting PKTCTRL1.ADR_CHK to any other value than zero enables the packet address filter.
 The packet handler engine will compare the destination address byte in the packet with the programmed node address in the ADDR register and the 0x00 broadcast address when PKTCTRL1.ADR CHK=10 or both 0x00 and 0xFF broadcast addresses when PKTCTRL1.ADR CHK=11.
-If the received address matches a valid address, the packet is received and written into the RFD register.
-If the address match fails, the packet is discarded and receive mode restarted (regardless of the MCSM1.RXOFF_MODE setting).
+If the received address matches a valid address, the packet is accepted and a RFTXRX interrupt and a DMA trigger is generated.
+If the address match fails, the packet is discarded and receive mode restarted (regardless of the MCSM1.RXOFF MODE setting).
+If the received address matches a valid address when the packet length is set to infinite and address filtering is enabled, the first byte read from the radio will be 0xFF, followed by the address byte and then the payload data.